aiidateam/aiida-core/docs/source/install/prerequisites.rst

     The problem arises due to the ``/mnt/c/`` paths in the $PATH environment variable, so these should be temporarily removed.

     Some transport tests may not run properly using this setup.

+    For speed considerations, WSL 2 is recommended.
+    Note, however that it is *only* available through the Windows Insider Program, using Windows 10 builds 18917 and higher.
+    For more information, see `the WSL documentation <https://docs.microsoft.com/en-us/windows/wsl/wsl2-install>`_.

     .. tip::